 As always, this year a handful of daffodil varieties proved to be sturdier, longer-lasting and better looking than the rest.
 Honestly, these top performers don’t change much from one year to the next.
 The best varieties have what it takes to deliver a great show of color every spring.

 If you have room in your garden to add more daffodils, here are the 10 must-have varieties (in no particular order) that are always at the top of our list:

 This daffodil is easy to recognize.
 The pure white petals surround a brilliant, red-orange cup.
 A golden yellow halo surrounds the base of the cup and adds to the glow.
 Barrett Browning is an early bloomer, an excellent naturalizer and it holds up well in warm climates.

 These two interchangeable varieties are very similar to King Alfred, a classic yellow trumpet that’s no longer in cultivation.
-They have large, egg-yolk-yellow flowers with big trumpets.
+Dutch Master and Yellow River have large, egg-yolk-yellow flowers with big trumpets.
 Great for massing and naturalizing.
 Blooms early, is vigorous and has a bold presence in the landscape.

 The perfect partner for Dutch Master or Unsurpassable.
-Very large flowers with pure white petals surrounding a widely flared and ruffled yellow cup.
+Goblet’s very large flowers have pure white petals surrounding a widely flared and ruffled yellow cup.
 A yellow halo at the base of the trumpet gives the blossoms an even sunnier look.
 Reliable and so beautiful.

 4. Orange Progress

 Always in our top 5.
 Extra-large flowers and extra-bright colors make Orange Progress a great choice for your front yard or anywhere you want to attract attention.
 The blossoms have thick petals and lots of presence.